 - Microplane or box grater to grate the Parmigiano-Reggiano cheese

 - Coffee mug This one's an optional chef tip.
-I always have a regular coffee mug ready to scoop the pasta water.
-The handle makes it perfect for dipping, and a mug holds just the right quantity.
+It's what I use to scoop pasta water; the handle makes it perfect for dipping.

 Ingredients